 Maker Faire originated in 2006 in the San Francisco Bay Area as a project of the editors of Make: magazine.
 It has since grown into a significant worldwide network of both flagship and independently produced events.
 Read more on Maker Faire history, the Maker Movement, as well as how to start a Maker Faire or a School Maker Faire where you live.

 The Museum of Idaho is organizing the Idaho Falls-Ammon Mini Maker Faire, and the Idaho STEM Action Center is presenting it.
-Numerous local organizations and individuals, as well as the cities of Idaho Falls and Ammon, are providing support.
+Numerous local organizations and individuals, as well as The Greater Idaho Falls Chamber of Commerce, are providing support.